goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 create develop egg link inside ``develop-eggs`` directory.
 The link file should contain path to location where the Python package is residing.
 So, buildout will make sure that the packages is always importable.
-The value of ``develop`` option could be a relative path, as given above or absolute path to some directory.
+The value of ``develop`` option could be a relative path as given above or absolute path to some directory.
 You can also add multiple lines to ``develop`` option with different paths.

 The ``extends`` option says buildout to include the full content of ``versions.cfg`` file as part the configuration.
 The